ca1phas/nim/README.md

 Two players take turn to remove one or more stars from the end of a single row.

 The winner is the player who removes the last star(s) from the board.

+### How to use the program

+1. Open a terminal window.
+2. Type `ghci index.hs` and press Enter.
+3. Type `nim` and press Enter.